 Immediate medical advice should be sought in the event of an overdose, even if you feel well,

-the event of overdose, even if the child seems well, because of the risk of delayed,
+overdose, even if the child seems well, because of the risk of delayed, serious liver damage.

 If you forget to take Co-codamol 8/500

-than three days.
+three days.
 When you stop taking it you may get withdrawal symptoms.
-You should talk to
+You should talk to your